marcodallara/Viability-of-Raman-coupling-for-realistic-quantum-computation/README.md

 6. **Open-Ended Exploration:** Address the open-system 3-level problem, incorporating all contributions: spontaneous emission, stimulated emission, and absorption into the Master Equation.
 Analyze the insights gained from this comprehensive approach.

-## Conclusion

-Through rigorous analysis and numerical simulations, this project aims to provide a deeper understanding of the practical implications and limitations of Raman coupling in the context of quantum computation.
-Join us in exploring this intriguing quantum phenomenon.